iotaledger/iota-wiki/shimmer/develop/what-is-shimmer/layer-1-landscape.md

 an [IndexationPayload](https://wiki.iota.org/iota.rs/explanations/messages_payloads_and_transactions/#indexationpayload)
 to
 any [SignedTransaction](https://wiki.iota.org/iota.rs/explanations/messages_payloads_and_transactions/#signedtransaction).
-The IndexationPayload allows you to add an index to a data message, as well as arbitrary data.
+The IndexationPayload allows you to add an index to a data message and arbitrary data.

 ### Shimmer

 You can use the [INX-PoI](https://wiki.iota.org/shimmer/inx-poi/welcome/) node extension to verify if any piece of data was included in the Tangle.
-This does not rely on the [Chronicle](https://wiki.iota.org/shimmer/chronicle/welcome/) permanode, so it drastically reduces the node operator's storage requirements.
+This feature does not rely on the [Chronicle](https://wiki.iota.org/shimmer/chronicle/welcome/) permanode, so it drastically reduces the node operator's storage requirements.

 ## Tokenization